 |Winkworth Arboretum||2 miles (2.5 km)||Enjoy a series of woodland walking trails in this beautiful arboretum in Godalming.
 The area is run by the National Trust so there are very good facilities including a free car park and a tea room.
 In the woods you will find over 1,000 different shrubs and trees with many rare species.
 These include magnolias, bluebells, azaleas, rhododendron and holly.
 There are also large landscaped garden lakes, an attractive boathouse and lovely carved benches with animal figures. |

 There are three colour coded, waymarked trails to try:- a blue 'Access for All' walk, a yellow 'Taste of Winkworth' walk and a red 'Challenging' walk.
 Look out for wildlife such as herons, green woodpecker and cormorants.

 It's a great place to spend a peaceful afternoon, particularly in autumn when the woods look spectacular.

 If you'd like to continue your walking in the area then you could head to the nearby River Wey Navigation and enjoy a waterside stroll along the towpath from Godalming.

-|Woking to West Byfleet||9 miles (14 km)||This easy cycle or walk follows the Basingstoke canal and NCN route 221 from Brookwood, near Woking, to West Byfleet.
+|Woking to West Byfleet||9 miles (14 km)||This easy cycle or walk follows the Basingstoke Canal Walk and National Cycle route 221 from Brookwood, near Woking, to West Byfleet.
 View Full Details>>|